frapples/vim-mode-plus-patch-switch-ime/README.md

 [README_CN.md 简体中文](https://github.com/frapples/vim-mode-plus-patch-switch-ime/blob/master/README_CN.md)

+Warning: Deprecated.
+Vim-mode-plus has integrated the patch.

+From vim-mode-plus's settings-view set `autoDisableInputMethodWhenLeavingInsertMode` to true(default false).

 ## Introduction
 This is a patch for vim-mode-plus.
  In insert mode, for people who are not native speakers of English, the typed characters are not typed into the buffer immediately, they trigger the input method.